Arjunkalidas/kooking/README.md

         requested item model from the database and sending that data to the item view for display.
 15. Dynamic user profile functionality was implemented and session were used to store data.

+Usage instructions:
+* Download the "public" folder as zip or clone the repository
+* Navigate to the folder in the terminal and run "npm install" - this will install all the dependencies mentioned as per the "package.json" file.
+* Launch a mongodb session in one terminal
+* Open another terminal window to run the database script to setup database using mongodb.
+* Run the command "mongo hw4_create_db.txt" to setup db
+* Run npm start to launch a session and in the browser, navigate to "localhost:3000/"